The french traditional knife our grandfather used to carry is part of our history.

 The curved handle is adorned with three prominent rosettes.

-The knife symbol of Aquitaine area.
+The knife is the symbol of the Aquitaine region.

 living in Aquitaine at the request of the Regional Council of Aquitaine.